fsprojects/Paket/completion/README.zsh.md

 Just repeat the download from above.

-Alternatively we provide the `paket-completion-update` function that will download the current `paket-completion.zsh` to the same file as above, even if you changed its location after the initial download.
+Alternatively the completion script comes bundled with the `paket-completion-update` function that will download the current `paket-completion.zsh` to the same file as above, even if you changed its location after the initial download.

-**Please note:** `paket-completion-update` is only available after your first `paket` completion per shell session (i.e. after the Paket completion functions have been autoloaded by zsh).
+**Please note:** The `paket-completion-update` function requires `curl` to be installed. `paket-completion-update` is *only available after your first `paket` completion* per shell session (i.e. after the Paket completion functions have been `autoload`ed by zsh).

 `paket-completion-update` supports an optional first parameter that allows you to override the default download root URL which is